Skip to main content

 Peptide-induced GH pulses directly counteract lipotoxicity by enhancing mitochondrial fatty acid oxidation within hepatocytes and myocytes.

 The increase in GH and subsequent rise in IGF-1 orchestrate a systemic shift in substrate utilization.
-This process favors the oxidation of for energy, thereby reducing the circulating pool of free fatty acids available for ectopic storage.
+This process favors the oxidation of fatty acids for energy, thereby reducing the circulating pool of free fatty acids available for ectopic storage.
 In the liver, this leads to a decrease in hepatic steatosis and an improvement in hepatic insulin sensitivity.

 Do Peptides Exert Direct Cardioprotective Effects?